On this page

 If you’re an occasional traveler wanting high-earning points for everyday expenses: The Chase Sapphire Preferred® Card could be your perfect travel card.
 You can earn solid points on daily purchases like meals out, online groceries, streaming services like Netflix and Spotify.
 You’ll also earn good bonus rewards on travel bookings like hotels, car rentals, cruise lines, buses, taxis, campgrounds, parking lots and more.
 The $95 annual fee shouldn’t break your bank account, plus you can add authorized users for no additional charge.
 The $50 annual hotel credit and 10% annual points boost are nice perks, making this card a long-time keeper.

 If you’re a hard-core traveler wanting to maximize rewards and enhance your travel experience: The Chase Sapphire Reserve® might be an ideal choice for you.
 You automatically earn the $300 annual travel credit after making eligible travel purchases to your card, making the hefty $550 annual fee easier to manage.
 You’ll earn more rewards on travel purchases.
-You’ll also get twice the points for eligible Peloton and Lyft purchases, plus hotels and car rentals booked through the Chase TravelSM portal.
+You’ll also get twice the points for eligible Peloton purchases, plus hotels and car rentals booked through the Chase TravelSM portal.
 The travel perks make this card shine, with access for two guests to over 1,300 airport lounges worldwide with a complimentary Priority Pass™ Select membership.

 Compare the Chase Sapphire Preferred® Card and Chase Sapphire Reserve® to similar travel reward cards